What is a SAD lamp?

 SAD lamps are available online and on the high street.
 Here at LloydsPharmacy we have the Beurer TL20 SAD lamp, it offers flicker free UV LED light technology with a light rating of 10,000 lux as well as a handy stand.
 Ideal for using at home or the office, the SAD lamp is mains operated with a two tilt angles for optimal usage.

-How long should you use a SAD light for?
+How do you use a SAD lamp and for how long?

 Always read the manufacturer’s information and patient information leaflet included in your light box.
 This will detail how to use your lamp as well as how long to use a SAD lamp.
 Recommended treatment lengths vary from 30 minutes to two hours a day, for best results make sure to use your lamp as directed.